JakovSudar/SeleniumTest/README.md

 ---
 ### How to use?

-This project uses webdriver manager, to choose between web browsers just uncomment one in @BeforeClass like in picture below </br>
+This project uses webdriver manager, to choose between web browsers just uncomment one in @BeforeMethod like in picture below </br>
 ![](/Selenium_test_project/Images/Screenshot_1.png)</br>
 Run test with *"mvn test"* command from terminal.